 Social Security Tax Savings.

-- The Social Security tax wage base in 2014 is $117,000.
+- The Social Security tax wage base in 2018 is $128,400.
 Setting a salary at or near this level will maximize your future social security benefit, but you will also erode most of the tax savings associated with this strategy.
 Medicare tax is not limited to a wage base and an additional 0.9% surtax is added to income above certain limits.
 Very high earners may be able to structure an S Corp and their 401(k) plan to get the best of both worlds.
-A properly structured plan may allow the owner to contribute the maximum $52,000 ($57,500 with age 50+ catch-up contribution) and reduce Medicare taxes.
+A properly structured plan may allow the owner to contribute the maximum $55,000 ($61,000 with age 50+ catch-up contribution) and reduce Medicare taxes.
 For every $100,000 in income reported as a profit distribution above $250,000 a married filing jointly S Corp shareholder will save $3,800 in Medicare Tax.
-There may be additional costs, complexities, and advantages associated with incorporating your business which are not addressed in this analysis.
-Forming an S Corp (full disclosure: we actually operate as an S Corp) can be a great strategy; however, you should look beyond the immediate tax savings to see if it is right for you.

 Latest posts by W. Devin Wolf, CFP® (see all)